jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.17 SplitColourComposite

-This tool splits an RGB colour composite image into seperate multispectral images.
+This tool splits an RGB colour composite image into seperate multispectral images..

 *Parameters*: